emberjs/guides/source/object-model/computed-properties-and-aggregate-data.md

 Note that `@each` only works one level deep.
 You cannot use nested forms like `todos.@each.owner.name` or `todos.@each.owner.@each.name`.

-Sometimes, you may only care if the items of an array have been added, removed, or replaced, rather than changes to properties on the items themselves.
-For example, items may have been added to or removed from the array.
-In this case, you can create a computed property as follows:
+Sometimes you don't care if properties of individual array items change.
+In this case use the `[]` key instead of `@each`.
+Computed properties dependent on an array using the `[] key will only update if items are added to or removed from the array, or if the array property is set to a different array.
+For example:

 ```app/controllers/todos.js
 export default Ember.Controller.extend({